mrochon/b2csamples/Policies/MultiTenant/Readme.md

 ## Identity for multi-tenant SaaS apps for small organizations

 ### Description
 A [sample React SPA application](https://aka.ms/mtb2c) illustrating use of a single Azure B2C directory for a multi-tenant SaaS applications.
-A SaaS application need to know not only who the user is but also which of the many organizations the application services the user belongs to.
-In the SaaS application, each organization is considered to be a separate application tenant.
+SaaS applications need to know not only who the user is, but also which of the many organizations the application services the user belongs to.
+In the SaaS application, each organization is considered to be a separate tenant.
+To make it more obvious as to the context for using this term, the following will qualify it *application tenant*.
 In this sample, a single B2C directory maintains the relationship between individuals and the application tenants (organizations) presenting that information as part of the token it issues to the application.

-**NOte:** an older version of the [sample application (MVC)](https://b2cmultitenant.azurewebsites.net) is still deployed.
+**Note:** an older version of the [sample application (MVC)](https://b2cmultitenant.azurewebsites.net) is still deployed.
 IEF policies in this folder are used by it.
 I am planning to retire it in a couple of months.

 ### Functionality